Jump to topic

 NRMP match: The program uses ERAS (the Electronic Residency Application Service) for recruitment and match.

-• Our interviews will be held virtually.
-We will offer three Saturday interview dates; November 4, December 9 and January 6.
-We will also have a virtual social gathering the night before each interview date.
+- Our interviews will be held virtually.
+We will offer two interview dates: Nov.
+20 and Dec.
+12. We will also have a virtual social gathering the night before each interview date.
 This social gathering gives the applicants the opportunity to meet the residents in a relaxed atmosphere.

 There are several services on which residents rotate during the five clinical years, all with multiple attendings.